jordanbemmels/kiwi-holocene/12_PopSizeABC_demography.md

 tabix -p vcf aHaast.vcf.gz
 ```

-To perform the split by scaffold, use the provided script ```splitVCFbyScaffold_git.R```.
+To perform the split by scaffold, use the provided script [splitVCFbyScaffold_git.R](https://github.com/jordanbemmels/kiwi-holocene/blob/main/PopSizeABC/splitVCFbyScaffold_git.R).
 The script requires the installation of [bcftools](https://samtools.github.io/bcftools/).
 The two command-line arguments are the input file (a corresponding .vcf, .vcf.gz, and .tbi file are all required) and output directory names, respectively.
 For the aHaast population:

 ```
 Rscript splitVCFbyScaffold.R aHaast.vcf aHaast